sethkor/s3kor/README.md

   --all-versions     Delete all versions
 ```

-Both options can be used together in a single command.
+Both options can be used together in a single command which is not possible with the AWS cli

 Remember when using `--all-versions` to delete all versions of an object at once, the eventual consistency model of S3 applies.

 When deleting a large number of objects, the final outcome may not be reflected by `ls` immediately due to eventual consistency.

 ## Copy - cp
 This is WIP, some further features to come.
+Only copy to S3 is currently supported.
 Please raise an issue if theres a specific feature you. would like considered or prioritised.

 ```
   -r, --recursive               Recursively copy